Lundbeck-Biometrics/tranSMART-admin/installation/installation.md

 Additional storage should be mounted on `/datastore`.
 This is the drive that will be used for most of the tranSMART activities.

-Files used for the installation: http://library.transmartfoundation.org/release/release16_2_0.html (Also saved on the BiRWE drive: \BiRWE_Programs\tranSMART Release Artifacts Version 16.2)
+Files used for the installation: http://library.transmartfoundation.org/release/release16_2_0.html

 ### Install java jdk: